-Consider them for soups and stews.
+They are great in soups and stews.
 They are terrific mashed with a bit of butter because they aren't starchy like potatoes so they get super smooth!
 And you can even eat them raw, however Buttered Rutabagas are my first choice!

 Rutabagas have less sugar and are higher in fiber than potatoes.
 Depending on what your diet requires, it may be a better choice.

 The skin on the rutabagas is thick and waxy and has a bitter taste.
 Peel before eating, it's not tasty!

 What is the best way to prepare buttered rutabagas?